Achieving equity in education is a crucial goal for all organizations.

 The Canadian Child Care Federation recommends a 1:8 ratio of adults to preschoolers.

-The preferred scenario is smaller class sizes, where each educator can devote their full attention to the students, but if the adult to child ratio is stressed, it’s good to have a resource in place that will mitigate some of the administrative tasks for educators working in a large classroom.
+The preferred scenario is smaller class sizes, where each educator can devote their full attention to the students.

 But, depending on the strategy of each school district, certain support systems may be created outside of school hours that make it easier for the parents to manage their child’s schedules and ensure they are developing holistically.